Aminuxer/DM-Crypt-Helper-Scripts/README.md

 * Can script damage my trivial file if i try mount this as container ? ex _dmc.sh dsc0001.jpg ?
   - No. You cannot create passphrase for convert jpeg-file to FS-image by AES =) It's fantastic.
+  Script can't found internal FS and rollback all changes.
+File will not changed.
-But you must have backups in any case.
+  But you must have backups in any case =].

 * How to mount container in another mount point, for example, in path under /tmp, /home or other path ?
   - Use third parameter: `$ sudo /opt/_dmc.sh /var/tmp/fs1.bin start /tmp/mountpoint`